TAP FOR 6 MONTHS OF PREMIUM FREE 💰

 Jameson Williams - WR, Detroit Lions vs. Pittsburgh Steelers

-One of the hottest receivers in fantasy right now is Lions pass catcher Jameson Williams.
+One of the hottest receivers in fantasy right now is Lions pass-catcher Jameson Williams.
 This week, Williams faces a Pittsburgh defense that allows significant production to opposing wide receivers, which boosts his fantasy value.
 Since Week 9, Williams is averaging 18.7 fantasy points per game, and that includes the Week 12 contest against the Giants in which he was held without a catch.

-In those seven contests, Williams has been targeted six or more times in five games and has topped 100 receiving yards five times while finding the endzone on five occasions.
+In those seven contests, Williams has been targeted six or more times in five games and has topped 100 receiving yards five times while finding the end zone on five occasions.
 While St. Brown and Jahmyr Gibbs catch most of the headlines, Williams has been giving fantasy managers the greatest return on their investment heading into the fantasy postseason.

-Looking at a more recent sample, Williams has recorded at least nine targets and 95 receiving yards in each of the last three games, pushing him up the wide receiver peaking order in fantasy to WR2 overall, averaging 23.5 fantasy points.
+Looking at a more recent sample, Williams has recorded at least nine targets and 95 receiving yards in each of the last three games, pushing him up the wide receiver pecking order in fantasy to WR2 overall, averaging 23.5 fantasy points.
 The only receiver who's been more productive over that span has been Puka Nacua of the Los Angeles Rams.

 Expect Williams and St. Brown to assert themselves as top fantasy options again this week.
 Both have the matchup and volume to deliver WR1 performances, giving fantasy managers a clear path to another week of strong production.

-Michael Wilson- WR, Arizona Cardinals vs Atlanta Falcons
+Michael Wilson- WR, Arizona Cardinals vs. Atlanta Falcons

 What makes Wilson such a strong play this week is the matchup.
 Since Week 12, Atlanta has been one of the worst defensive units when it comes to defending opposing receivers in fantasy.

-Over the Falcons' previous four contests, they have allowed 41.2 fantasy points per game to the position, the fourth-most.
-Digging a little deeper into the Falcons' struggles, the five touchdown receptions over that period are the sixth-most, while they have also allowed 731 receiving yards on 59 receptions.
+Over the Falcons' previous four contests, they have allowed 41.2 fantasy points per game to the position, the fourth most.
+Digging a little deeper into the Falcons' struggles, the five touchdown receptions over that period are the sixth most, while they have also allowed 731 receiving yards on 59 receptions.

-Wilson is definitely a stronger play with Marvin Harrison Jr. out of the Cardinals' lineup.
+Wilson is definitely a stronger play with Marvin Harrison Jr. out of the Cardinals lineup.
 Still, since Week 11, no receiver has been more productive in the fantasy realm than Wilson, who has averaged 23.1 fantasy points per contest.
 Over Wilson’s last five games, the Cardinals wideout has been targeted an unfathomable 67 times, converting those targets into 44 receptions for 535 receiving yards.

-Wilson has proven he can excel against tough matchups, rewarding confidence last week against the Texans.
+Wilson has proved he can excel against tough matchups, rewarding confidence last week against the Texans.
 With his opportunity and the favorable matchup this time, now is the moment to capitalize on his momentum and secure a postseason advantage.

 Week 16 Sits - Potential Fantasy Football Busts